mklcp/mietoa/readme.md

   + involving the files:
     + all but not `dic.html`
   + launch with:
     + `node bot.js`, in a terminal with nodejs.
-Just fill up `bot.js` with the bot's parameters ⦅names of the authorized channels; and the bot's discord token⦆
+Just fill up `bot.js` with the bot's parameters ⦅names of the authorized channels; and the bot's discord token⦆.
+Before any launchs, install the dependencies ⦅currently, only `discord.js`⦆ by hand, or with `npm install`

 ### generate the dictionary in a json format
 ```bash